Oron people: Iban-Isong

 This society is a female society which played an important role in the maintenance of law and order.
-Women organisation which was also known and regards as Abang led by their chief Offong Abang, the society exercised unquestionably authority over the affairs of women in each village with the primary intention of protecting the tendency of womanhood at both homes and marketplaces in other to create law and order in the society.
-With an entertainment of Abang dances women of different age groups perform their dances style in the village occasionally to bring togetherness in the society meanwhile the men in other societies made dry gin (Ufofo) in other to appease the women.
+Women organisation which was also known and regards as Abang led by their chief Offong Abang, the society exercised unquestionably authority over the affairs of women in each village with the primary intention of protecting the tendency of womanhood at both homes and marketplaces in order to create law and order in the society.
+With an entertainment of Abang dances, women of different age groups perform their dances' style in the village occasionally to bring togetherness in the society; meanwhile, the men in other societies made dry gin (Ufofo) in order to appease the women.

 Nka

 In Oron, every person in the community both male and female was expected to belong to an Nka, except the very young children.
 This society was set to enforce the norms of the village on its members who were at the grade of a same age.
-It was a socializing institution which taught members of the society the norms, law and orders in the society and also contribution in the development of the community.
-In Oron members often refer to themselves as Nda (Oron) and Adami (Okobo), punishment was given by the Nka on any members that disobey the norms and tradition of the society.
-The Nka are charged in correspondence role in maintaining public sources of water supply, street, market as well as guarding the village.
-In Okobo the Nka UkparaIsong was charged in cleaning market square, stream and streets.
-Nka Ufere look after the shrines and administered oath for accused person of witchcraft, Nka Ndito was charged in the general administration of the village and ensure orders, Nka Eso acted as village guards.
-Among the Idua, Nka Mkparawa acted as warriors grade charged with responsibility of fighting of treats in the village, Nka Ndito Isong which membership was both for male and female was to enforce unity and development in the village.
+It was a socializing institution which taught members of the society the norms, law, and orders in the society and also contributed to the development of the community.
+In Oron, members often refer to themselves as Nda (Oron) and Adami (Okobo), punishment was given by the Nka on any members that disobey the norms and tradition of the society.
+The Nka are charged in corresponding roles in maintaining public sources of water supply, street, market, as well as guarding the village.
+In Okobo, the Nka UkparaIsong was charged in cleaning market square, stream, and streets; Nka Ufere look after the shrines and administered oaths for persons accused of witchcraft; Nka Ndito was charged in the general administration of the village and ensure orders; and Nka Eso acted as village guards.
+Among the Idua, Nka Mkparawa acted as warriors grade charged with responsibility of fighting off threats in the village, Nka Ndito Isong which membership was both for male and female was to enforce unity and development in the village.

 Among the Ukpabangs Nka includes, Nka Nlapp (for Youths), Nka Ikponwi (for elders), Nka Asian, Nka Ime, Nka Afe, Nka Nkwak and Nka Uteghe.
 Taken together this sets maintain roads, guard villages, constructed bridges and cleaned the markets.